SupImDos/pydantic-argparse/docs/usage/arguments/variadic.md

     ...
 ```

-## Containers
+## Container Types
-Container variadic arguments can be created by adding a `pydantic` `Field` with
+Variadic arguments can be created by adding a `pydantic` `Field` with any
-any `:::python collections.abc.Container` type.
+type that is a `:::python collections.abc.Container` type.
 For example:

 * `list[T]`
 * `tuple[T]`